carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 Generalize pointers in CFI indirect call type signature checks

-.. option:: -fsanitize-coverage-allowlist=<arg>, -fsanitize-coverage-whitelist=<arg>
+.. option:: -fsanitize-coverage-allowlist=<arg>

 Restrict sanitizer coverage instrumentation exclusively to modules and functions that match the provided special case list, except the blocked ones

-.. option:: -fsanitize-coverage-blocklist=<arg>, -fsanitize-coverage-blacklist=<arg>
+.. option:: -fsanitize-coverage-ignorelist=<arg>

 Disable sanitizer coverage instrumentation for modules and functions that match the provided special case list, even the allowed ones